PlasmaARC/Short_r-URL-Shortener/README.md

 This project uses **Supabase** for the backend (authentication and database) and offers the following features:

 - **API Endpoints:**
-  - `POST /api/apiUrls` – Shortens the URL and stores it in the Supabase database
+  - `db/apiUrls` – Shortens the URL and stores it in the Supabase database
-  - `DELETE /api/apiAuth` – Authenticate the users from the database
+  - `db/apiAuth` – Authenticate the users from the database
-  - `GET /api/apiClicks` – Retrieves stats for a specific link (click count) 📊
+  - `db/apiClicks`– Retrieves stats for a specific link (click count) 📊

 - **Database Schema:**
   - **Tables and the Schema:**